mlfearon/nosema-floral-visitation/data/README.md

 Headings:
 Sample			Unique sample number for each individual in the study.
 These sample numbers match those found in PollinatorComm2015_2016_publish.csv
 18S				Binary for the presence (1) or absence (0) of the 18S PCR band.
 NA indicates samples were not run or were contaminated.
+(May be labeled X18S due to the number in the header)
 Nosema			Binary for the presence (1) or absence (0) of Vairimorpha (=Nosema) ceranae in the sample based on PCR.
 Transect.ID		Unique transect ID that indicates the site, year of collection, transect A B C or D, visit number to the site, and net or pan trap collected.
 All individuals collected from the same transect share a transect ID.
 These unique IDs match those found in PollinatorComm2015_2016_publish.csv
 Individual.ID 		Includes the transect ID with a sequential number for each sample.
 These unique IDs match those found in PollinatorComm2015_2016_publish.csv